-Requires the DNI, in consultation with heads of other appropriate elements of the IC, to submit within 180 days of enactment a report to the House and Senate Intelligence Committees on cybersecurity threats, including attacks, theft, and data breaches.
+Requires the DNI, in consultation with heads of other appropriate elements of the IC, to submit within 180 days of enactment a report to the House and Senate Intelligence Committees on cybersecurity threats to the U.S. national security and economy, including attacks, theft, and data breaches.